ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-29-the-difference-between-a-network-a-blockchain-and-a-cryptocurrency/index.zh.md

 ![Network, Blockchain, and Cryptocurrency](./network-blockchain-cryptocurrency-banner.png)

-**Ethereum Classic is a network** because it is a system of machines, nodes, and a shared database, called a blockchain.
+**Ethereum Classic is a network** because it is a system of machines, nodes, and a shared database called a blockchain.
 In particular, it is a public network and its software is open source so that anyone can audit and use it to participate in the system.

 **Ethereum Classic is a blockchain** because its database contains a ledger with accounts and balances, where transactions are fully transmitted and form a fully replicated chain of blocks.